-Please complete and return to either the Headteacher, or Chair of Governors via the Academy office or the Head of Governance as indicated above who will acknowledge receipt and explain what action will be taken.
+Please complete and return to either the Headteacher via the Academy office or the Head of Governance as indicated above who will acknowledge receipt and explain what action will be taken.

 Your name:

 Pupil's name (if relevant):

 Your relationship to the pupil (if relevant):

+Address:

-Address: Postcode:
+Postcode:

 Day time telephone number:

 Evening telephone number:

 Email address:

 Please give details of your complaint, including whether you have spoken to anybody at the Academy about it.

 What actions do you feel might resolve the problem at this stage?

 Are you attaching any paperwork?
 If so, please give details.

-Are you attaching any paperwork: it so, please give details.
+Are you attaching any paperwork: if 30, please give details.

 Signature:

+Dates

 Date:

 Official use

 Date acknowledgement sent:

+Date delition capetine it sent

 By who:

+-,

 Complaint referred to:

 Action taken:

 Date: